 Step 1: Graduate with a Bachelor's Degree

-There is no specific degree students need to earn at the bachelor's degree level to enroll in medical school; however, prospective pediatricians generally need to take a heavy load of math and science courses.
-Common majors include biology, physics and chemistry.
-To be accepted into medical school, a student needs to perform well in his or her classes and earn high marks.
+There's no specific bachelor's degree students need to earn in order to enroll in medical school.
+However, prospective pediatricians generally need to take a heavy load of math and science courses.
+Common majors include biology, physics, and chemistry.
+To be accepted into medical school, students need to perform well in their classes and earn high marks.

-- Volunteer or work in a medical setting.
-While having a strong grade point average is almost always necessary to be accepted into medical school, an aspiring doctor may also want to volunteer or work in a medical setting to improve his or her medical school application.
+You will want to volunteer or work in a medical setting while you are in college.
+While having a strong grade point average is almost always necessary to be accepted into medical school, work in a medical setting also enhances a medical school application.

 Step 2: Pass the MCAT with a High Score

 Taking the Medical College Admissions Test (MCAT) is required to apply to almost any medical school.
-The test consists of four sections, including physical sciences, biological sciences, verbal reasoning and a writing sample.
-The higher the score a student achieves on the MCAT, the better the chances he or she has to enroll in the medical school of his or her choice.
+The test consists of four sections, including physical and biological sciences, verbal reasoning, and a writing sample.
+When students achieve a high score on the MCAT, they increase their chances of being accepted by their chosen medical school.

-- Complete practice tests.
-The Medical College Admissions Test's website offers practice tests that can help prepare students for the MCAT.
-The results of these practice tests can help students determine which areas they need to improve upon before taking the official test.
+Be sure to take the MCAT practice tests.
+The Medical College Admissions Test's website offers practice tests that helps prepare students for the MCAT.
+By looking at the results of these practice tests, students can determine which areas they need to improve upon before taking the official test.

 Step 3: Finish Medical School

-The first portion a medical education, medical school, requires four years, and students take courses covering every area of medicine.
-During the first two years, students take medical courses that can prepare them for rotations during their final two years.
-Courses cover topics in biochemistry, pharmacology, medical ethics and anatomy.
-Rotations include family practice, internal medicine, surgery, psychiatry, obstetrics and pediatrics.
-The pediatric rotation can provide students with the necessary experience to know whether they want to pursue careers in a particular medical specialty.
+Medical school requires four years of study.
+Students are immersed in courses covering every area of medicine.
+During the first two years, students take medical courses to prepare them for the rotations they will do in their final two years.
+Courses cover topics in biochemistry, pharmacology, medical ethics, and anatomy.
+Rotations include family practice, internal medicine, surgery, psychiatry, obstetrics, and pediatrics.
+The pediatric rotation provides students with the necessary experience they need to make a decision about pursuing a medical specialty.